 A choice of several modules including:

 We normally require a minimum 2:1 honours degree, or international equivalent, usually in law, social sciences or humanities.
-Other qualifications will be considered as will applications from candidates with work experience in a relevant field.
+Other qualifications will be considered and relevant work experience will be taken into consideration alongside qualifications.

 English language requirements